 Michigan Saves is a nonprofit organization dedicated to making energy improvements easier for all Michigan energy consumers.
 To accomplish this, Michigan Saves operates as a green bank, making affordable financing and incentives available through grants and partnerships with private sector lenders and energy providers.
 We also authorize and monitor a network of contractors while providing technical assistance for customers and contractors alike.
-Our current portfolio includes programs for residential, commercial, and municipal customers, and supports energy-efficiency, geothermal, and solar photovoltaic (PV) projects.
+Our current portfolio includes programs for residential, commercial, and municipal customers, and supports energy-efficiency, renewable energy, and lead abatement projects.